Chunxiang-web/band_name_generator/README.md

 # band_name_generator
+Purpose
-Practice to use input, print functions, variables and make sure the input cursor shows on a new line How I wrote it
+- to practice to use input, print functions, variables and make sure the input cursor shows on a new line

+How I wrote it
 - Create comments about the end goals that want to achieve
 - Use Python fundamental knowledge to realize those goals

 Challenges I ran into
-- How to make sure the cursor shows on a new line Searched online, and figured out shoud use \n
+- How to make sure the cursor shows on a new line
+- Searched online, and figured out shoud use \n

-The project idea is from "100 Days of Code: The Complete Python Pro Bootcamp for 2022"
+The project idea was from "100 Days of Code: The Complete Python Pro Bootcamp for 2022"